-Within the 2.1-acre project site, the construction of the Proposed Project would result in approximately 0.45 acres of disturbance, approximately 0.01 acres of which would remain as the permanent footprint for the new intake structure, valve vault, diversion pipeline, access stairway, and riprap bank protection.
+Within the 2.1-acre project site, the construction of the Proposed Project would result in approximately 0.450.51 acres of disturbance, approximately 0.01 acres of which would remain as the permanent footprint for the new intake structure, valve vault, diversion pipeline, access stairway, and riprap bank protection.
 The Proposed Project would include appropriate site restoration measures, including removal of the cofferdam and temporary bypass system, mobile office and any other temporary facilities installed prior to construction initiation; along with stabilization of disturbed soils using erosion controls such as hydroseeding, hand-seeding, and/or restoration plantings.
-Accordingly, the potential water quality impacts associated with construction disturbance areas would be limited to the 3-month construction period planned to occur during the dry season (June to October).
+Accordingly, the potential water quality impacts associated with construction disturbance areas would be limited to the a 3-month construction period, with initial activities planned to occur as early as March 2021 and instream activities during the dry season (June to October).